KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 As an example, let's say the verifier has access to a credential such as the one in the example from the "Schema" section above.
 If the verifier trusts (implicitly or explicitly) that `credentialAuthority` claim, then they will _implicitly trust_ the following types of claims contained by any credential issued by "entity B":

  - Any `driverLicense` claim.
- - Any `credentialAuthority` claim with `depth` strictly lower than 2, and about `driverLicense` claims.
+ - Any `credentialAuthority` claim with `delegationDepth` strictly lower than 2, and about `driverLicense` claims.

 Example credentials for either case: